Members of Congress highlight missing minority women, girls

 The cases span the country, from South Dakota, Wyoming and Montana to Louisiana, South Carolina and New York.
 Of the more than 700 Indigenous people that have gone missing in Wyoming over nearly a decade, for example, less than 1 in 5 received any media coverage, Raskin noted, citing a recent report from the state.

-The full scope of the problem is impossible to measure due to the lack of comprehensive and consistent data, committee members said.
+The full scope of the problem is impossible to measure due to the lack of comprehensive and consistent data, committee members said during a hearing in Washington that included in-person and remote testimony.

 Raskin also said that tribal communities often are hamstrung in their responses given jurisdictional issues, limited law enforcement resources and an inability to prosecute non-Native individuals who commit crimes on tribal land.